s9e/SweetDOM/README.md

 #### s9e\SweetDOM\Element

-The `s9e\SweetDOM\Element` class extends `DOMElement` and provides a matching set of methods to simultaneously create an XSL element and insert it relative to the element.
-For each method from the `s9e\SweetDOM\Document` class that creates an XSL element, exist five corresponding methods.
+The `s9e\SweetDOM\Element` class extends `DOMElement` and provides a set of magic methods to simultaneously create a node and insert it relative to the element.
+For each method from the `s9e\SweetDOM\NodeCreator` class, exist five corresponding methods on the `s9e\SweetDOM\Element`.

 For instance, the `createXslText` method from `s9e\SweetDOM\NodeCreator` is declined into the `afterXslText`, `appendXslText`, `beforeXslText`, `prependXslText`, and `replaceWithXslText` methods in `s9e\SweetDOM\Element`.
 Each method creates a node, performs the DOM action, then returns the node.
-The following example illustrates where each `xsl:text` element is inserted relative to the `span` element from which they are created.
+The following example illustrates where each `xsl:text` element is inserted relative to the `span` element from which they are created, then replaces the `br` element.

 ```php
 $xsl = '<xsl:template xmlns:xsl="http://www.w3.org/1999/XSL/Transform">